galasa-dev/galasa.dev/src/markdown-pages/docs/managers/rse-api-manager.md

 **ALPHA**

 ## Overview
-This Manager provides Galasa tests with access to a RSE API server.
+This Manager provides Galasa tests with access to a RSE API server. <br><br> You can view the <a href="https://javadoc.galasa.dev/dev/galasa/zosrseapi/package-summary.html">Javadoc documentation for the Manager here</a>. <br><br>

 ## Annotations